 City Hall Reopens June 1st with Measures to Protect Staff and Public

-DUNCAN, BC – City Hall will be open starting June 1st for in-person transactions from Monday to Friday with the following schedule:
+DUNCAN, BC – City Hall will be open starting June 1st for in-person transactions from Monday to Friday.

 The City is following the advice of public health officials by putting in place extra cleaning and other physical distancing measures to protect staff and the public.
 To protect the safety of our staff and the public, if you are experiencing symptoms of COVID-19, or have been exposed to the virus, please do not attend City Hall.

 Payments for property taxes, utility (water) bills and bylaw tickets will be accepted in-person using cheque, debit, or cash starting June 1st.
 The City does not accept credit cards for property taxes or utility bills.
-Customers who can make payments through their online banking and file home owner grants through the website (www.duncan.ca) are encouraged to do so.
+Customers who can make payments through their online banking through the website (www.duncan.ca) are encouraged to do so.
 The drop box at City Hall will also be monitored for payments or correspondence.

 Other City business can still be done by phone (250-746-6126) or email (general inquiries to firstname.lastname@example.org).
 Some City staff members continue to work from home where possible.
 Service levels in all departments are returning to normal capacity, with safety measures in place.
 Please note, in-person meetings are not being scheduled at this time.